 Do you have any idea why it’s happening?
 Think for a second before continue reading.

-So this cutting off happens because of the relation between square shaped image, the center of the circle path and its radius.
-The easiest form of explanation will to draw these relations:
+So this cutting-off happens because of the relation between the square-shaped image, the center of the circle path, and its radius.
+The easiest form of explanation will draw these relations:

-Red square is double the size of plane image and illustrated the HTML Text control borders we have currently implemented.
-Red circle radius indicates the most far point of the image that will be visible at any time of the rotation.
-You can clearly see the cutting there on the tip of the planes wing.
-In such situation ideally will be to enlarge HTML Text size up to the green square size (math formula: a*sqrt(5)/2, where ‘a’ is the size of the side of the square).
-However in our case we need only few more pixels.
-So let’s do following:
+The red square is double the size of the plane image and illustrated the HTML Text control borders we have currently implemented.
+The red circle radius indicates the most far point of the image that will be visible at any time of the rotation.
+You can clearly see the cutting there on the tip of the wing of the plane.
+In such a situation ideally will be to enlarge HTML Text size up to the green square size (math formula: a*sqrt(5)/2, where ‘a’ is the size of the side of the square).
+However, in our case, we need only a few more pixels.
+So let’s do the following:

 - Add 5px padding on each side of the HTML Text control